pyeve/eve/README.rst

   concerns, stateless and layered system, cacheability, uniform interface, etc have been (hopefully!) kept into consideration while designing the core API.

 - **Full range of CRUD operations via HTTP verbs**.
-APIs can support the full range of CRUD (Create, Read, Update, Delete) operations at both global and individual endpoints.
-So you can have a read-only resource accessible at one endpoint along with a fully editable resource at another.
+APIs can support the full range of CRUD (Create, Read, Update, Delete) operations.
+You can have a read-only resource accessible at one endpoint along with a fully editable resource at another endpoint within the same API.
 The following table shows Eve's implementation of CRUD via REST

     ====== ========= ===================
     Action HTTP Verb Context